Does Weed Help You Sleep? A New Study Casts Doubt

 Can’t fall asleep?
-Maybe you reach for some herbal tea, maybe you start up the soothing nature sounds playlist, melatonin might be on your list or sleep aids, or maybe you reach for a hit of some weed.
+Maybe you reach for some herbal tea, maybe you start up the soothing nature sounds playlist, melatonin might be on your list of sleep aids, or maybe you reach for a hit of some weed.
 Not so fast on that last option.
-According to a new study, marijuana use might could disrupt sleep in a way that is far from helpful giving people both shorter and longer nights of sleep — but not exactly that perfect restful night.
+Because when it comes to the question of “Does weed help you sleep?” the answer is a little skunky.
+According to a new study, marijuana use might disrupt sleep in a way that is far from helpful, giving people both shorter and longer nights of sleep — but not exactly that perfect restful night.

-To determine whether marijuana use was associated with restful sleep habits, the researchers looked at survey results from over 20,000 adults, with questions about both marijuana use and reported sleep duration or difficulties.
+To determine whether marijuana use was associated with restful sleep habits, researchers looked at survey results from more than 20,000 adults, with questions about both marijuana use and reported sleep duration and difficulties.

 The study, published in the journal Regional Anesthesia & Pain Medicine, defined an optimal night of sleep as getting somewhere between six and nine hours — and the vast majority of people got some amount of sleep in that range.
-But in an analysis that accounted for other variables such as age, hours worked per week, and some other drug use, they found that people who had smoked weed in the past 30 days were more likely to get either too little, or too much, sleep.
+But in an analysis that accounted for other variables such as age, hours worked per week, and some other drug use, the researchers found that people who had smoked weed in the past 30 days were more likely to get either too little or too much sleep.

-People who smoked less than 20 days out of the last 30 days were 47% more likely to get over nine hours a night compared to non-users, but had no significant difference when it came to less than six hours of sleep.
+People who smoked less than 20 days out of the last 30 days were 47% more likely to get more than nine hours of sleep a night compared to non-users, but there was no significant difference when it came to less than six hours of sleep.

-In addition, recent users were 31% more likely than non-users to report trouble around falling or staying asleep, as well as more likely to report sleeping too much in the past couple weeks.
+In addition, recent users were 31% more likely than non-users to report trouble falling or staying asleep, as well as more likely to report sleeping too much in the past couple weeks.
 They were also 29% more likely to have “ever told a physician about having trouble with sleep,” according to the study.
-They found no significant differences in reported daytime sleepiness.
+The researchers found no significant differences in reported daytime sleepiness.

-That being said, while this study didn’t look at why weed might be causing people to sleep more or less, Ladha notes that cannabis is a nervous system depressant, which could lead to increased sleep — and adds that THC has also been found to cause “hyper-excitability” in some people.
+That being said, although this study didn’t look at whether weed might be causing people to sleep more or less, Ladha adds that cannabis is a nervous system depressant, which could lead to increased sleep — but THC has also been found to cause “hyper-excitability” in some people.